gventre04/CircuitPython/README.md

 ### Lesson(s) Learned

 This assignment served as our introduction into the new language of CircuitPython and a new board called a Metro MO Express.
 This coding langauge requres many different imports such as math, time, board, digitalio, neopixel to name a few.
 This specific assignment I learned how to use the import pulseio which is required to make the LED fade as well as manipulating the duty cycle.
+[This website](https://learn.adafruit.com/circuitpython-essentials/circuitpython-pwm) helped me better understand how to use PWM.

 ## Servo Capacitative Touch